tidbyt/community/apps/tarotcards/README.md

 # Tarot Cards for Tidbyt

-Displays random tarot card spreads with images, card names, and card meanings.
+Displays random tarot card spreads with their images, names, and meanings.

 ![Tarot Cards for Tidbyt](tarot_cards.gif)